World Schools Debating Championships: Format

 The WSDC normally takes place over the course of ten days.
-Each national team competes in eight preliminary debates: four prepared debates (the motion having been announced a few weeks before the start of the tournament) and four impromptu debates (for which teams have one hour to prepare).
+Each national team competes in eight preliminary debates: two prepared debates (the motion having been announced a few weeks before the start of the tournament) and six impromptu debates (for which teams have one hour to prepare).
 Once the eight preliminary rounds have been completed, the 16 best teams compete in knock-out debates (known as the Octofinals) culminating in a Grand Final.
 In some instances, such as the 2024 Serbia WSDC, knock out debates begin at the "Double-Octofinals" of 32 teams.
 For each debate, a panel of three judges (or more in later rounds) mark each debater on their content, style and strategy on speaker score between 60-80.
 The speaker score of most debaters are in the low 70s, with the highest scoring individual usually scoring below 75.
 The reply speech is scored on a scale between 30-40.
 In each debate, the team with the most 'ballots' win the debate.
 Each judge has one ballot, which they give to the team they believe won the debate, by convention the team with the higher total speaker score.

 In deciding which teams proceed to the knock-out rounds, the WSDC has a systematic standard of determination.
 Teams are ranked on the number of wins they have.
 If teams are tied on the number of wins, they will then be separated on the number of ballots given to the team.
 If the number of ballots are tied, rankings are then determined based on the average speaker scores of the teams.
 Teams which score above a particular ranking will then qualify for the knock out rounds.